 If any part of the building your treatment system serves is within 30 metres of a public sewer, the Environment Agency will not allow you to start a new discharge from a septic tank or small sewage treatment plant under the general binding rules.

-If you are building a development of more than one property, this distance must be multiplied by the number of properties, eg if there are 3 properties then the distance will be 3 x 30 metres = 90 metres.
+If you are building a development of more than one property, this distance must be multiplied by the number of properties - for example, if there are 3 properties then the distance will be 3 x 30 metres = 90 metres.

 To find out if there is a public sewer near your property, contact your local water company.

-If there is a good reason why you can’t connect to the sewer (eg there is a river or a hill in the way) then you must apply for a permit so that the Environment Agency can decide whether to allow you to use a small sewage treatment plant instead.
+If there is a good reason why you cannot connect to the sewer (for example, if there is a river or a hill in the way) then you must apply for a permit so that the Environment Agency can decide whether to allow you to use a small sewage treatment plant instead.
 Contact the Environment Agency to find out what information you will need to put in your application.

 Building regulations and planning approval

 Check if the discharge point is in or near a designated sensitive area

 If you have or are planning to start a new discharge to ground in or near a designated sensitive area, you must apply for a permit.